opnfv/clover/docs/release/configguide/clovisor_config_guide.rst

 and one can connect to redis via::

-    redis-cli -h 10.244.0.187 -p 6379
+    kubectl exec -n clovisor -it redis redis-cli

 Jaeger Collector Configuration
 ==============================

-Clovisor allows user to specify the Jaeger service for which Clovisor would send the network traces to.
-This is configured via setting the values for keys **clovisor_jaeger_collector** and **clovisor_jaeger_agent**::
+Clovisor allows user to specify the Jaeger service for which Clovisor would send the network traces to, by default it is Jaegar service running in **clovisor** namespace.
+To change, user can configure via setting the values for keys **clovisor_jaeger_collector** and **clovisor_jaeger_agent**::

     redis> SET clovisor_jaeger_collector "jaeger-collector.istio-system:14268"